Don't Tell Me, Show Me!

 ‘Showing’ also adds an element of proof to your copy.
 It’s a way to position you as an expert and give real time examples of what you’ve helped people achieve.

-The act of showing what do versus telling let’s people have a sample experience of what you can do for them.
+The act of showing versus telling lets people have a sample experience of what you can do for them.

 Whereas ‘telling’ is something that anyone can do - you can say you’re a world class actor, but that does nothing for credibility or indeed the chances of you winning an Oscar.